VeraVisions/nuclide/Documentation/Materials/MatGoldSrc.md

 `sounds/materials_UNIQUENAME.txt`

-The idea here is that any mod or even map pack can include ONLY the textures used, and no longer will anyone have to manage a near-clone of materials.txt
+The idea here is that any mod or even map pack can include ONLY the textures used, and no longer will anyone have to manage a near-clone of `sound/materials.txt`.

-For repackaging or modding purposes, if you desire to give your map custom material property definitions, we recommend **The Wastes** its method for individual maps, while the Nuclide method should be used for Mods or Map Packs.
-We find these to be the most clean and efficient way!
+For repackaging or modding purposes, if you desire to give your map custom material property definitions, we recommend **The Wastes** its method for individual maps, while the Nuclide method should be used for **mods** or **map packs**.

-**NOTE**: We recommend only using materials text files for GoldSrc related modding purposes.
+**Note:** We recommend only using material text files for GoldSrc related modding purposes.
 It is inefficient for modern projects as there are much better standards already supported in Nuclide.
-You'll save a bit of memory that way too.

 # Material List